Blog · Analysis · Last reviewed June 16, 2026

 The International Network of AI Safety Institutes adds a coordination layer.
 NIST's November 2024 fact sheet listed priorities including synthetic content risk, foundation-model testing, risk assessment for advanced systems, and common approaches to interpreting tests.
 The network's first joint testing exercise, led by U.S., UK, and Singapore technical experts, tested Meta's Llama 3.1 405B across general academic knowledge, closed-domain hallucinations, and multilingual capabilities.

 These details matter because they show the emerging shape of governance.
 It is not only a rulebook.
-It is a measurement stack: evaluation methods, shared taxonomies, secure access, government labs, company agreements, technical workshops, synthetic-content research, and cross-border comparison.
+It is a measurement stack: evaluation methods, shared taxonomies, secure access, government labs, company agreements, technical workshops, synthetic-content research, cross-border comparison, and eventually release-gate evidence.

 The Voluntary Access Problem